 While the scientific research that forms the basis of this class is from athletes, this course is aimed at anyone who is interested in increased human performance.
-Topics covered include achievement goal theory, motivation, stress, self-confidence, personal accountability, attentional focus and concentration, group dynamics and cohesion, self-talk, imagery, and flow.
+Topics covered include achievement goal theory, motivation, stress, locus of control and attribution, attentional focus and concentration, self-talk, imagery, and flow.
 Students will develop generalized knowledge on each topic based on real research followed up with a specific focus on individualized reflection and application.
 Students will perform a personal inventory of psychological skills and learn how to regulate levels of anxiety/excitement to find individual zones of optimal performance.
 Ultimately students will develop a personal psychological skills training plan to enhance performance, increase enjoyment, or achieve greater self-satisfaction.